astropy-learn/dev-guide/README.md

      2_applying-model-to-data
      ```

-   e)  If this is a book, the file _index.md_ is added.
+   e)  If this is a book, the file _index.md_ is updated.
 This file will be the book's first page and summarizes its (individual notebook) contents.

 2) The tutorial is reviewed.